 Ireland is a special place and many people end up returning to the Emerald Isle.
 I can’t blame them!

-This Ireland travel itinerary is packed with Ireland travel tips and is designed to help you create the ideal itinerary for you, whether it be a self-drive Ireland itinerary or an itinerary to help you get around by train or bus.
+This Ireland and Northern Ireland itinerary is packed with Ireland travel tips and is designed to help you create the ideal itinerary for Ireland specifically for you, whether it be a self-drive Ireland itinerary or a plan to help you get around by train or bus.
 I’m your virtual Ireland trip planner!

 But first, this Ireland travel guide gives you all the details you’ll need to know to before you go and exactly how to plan a trip to Ireland.
 Then we’ll get into the places to visit in Ireland, the details on actually planning a trip to Ireland, what to see in Ireland and some of the best Ireland tours that you can take.

 Let’s get started!